 Successful Home students will also need to meet these eligibility requirements.
 You'll need to:

 - be a new self-funding full-time Home undergraduate student paying yearly fees of £9250, or taking out a Tuition Fee Loan from The Student Loans Company for all or part of the £9250

 - be starting university for the first time

 - have applied for the maximum maintenance loan and have been income assessed by Student Finance England

-- have a residual household income of no more than £25,000, as assessed by Student Finance England.
+- have a residual household income of between £0 and £15,000, as assessed by Student Finance England, with priority given to those on the lowest incomes.
 You will be expected to have applied for means-tested student-support from Student Finance England and given consent to share information in order that your declared household income level may be verified.

 How to apply

 The scholarship is automatically allocated by LSBU to eligible students – so you don't need to submit a separate application form.

 Apply for your place to study at LSBU today and make your application to Student Finance England for means-tested support, giving your consent, or your sponsor's, to share information.